-Pontus’ (@Bockmanp, email@example.com) education is in finance, but he has always had a great interest in history, sci-fi and popular science.
-He discovered skepticism in 2010 and soon thereafter became deeply involved in local activism, such as organising Skeptics in the Pub and giving lectures on skepticism in local schools.
-In 2013 he co-founded and became president of the local south branch of the national Swedish Skeptics Society (“Vetenskap och Folkbildning” or VoF).
-In 2014 he was also elected to the national board of VoF where he currently acts as vice President.
-He lives in Malmö, in the south of Sweden.
+Pontus’ (@Bockmanp, email@example.com) educational background is in finance, but he has always had a great interest in history, sci-fi and popular science.
+He discovered the skeptics movement in 2010 and soon thereafter became deeply involved in local activism, such as organizing ‘Skeptics in the Pub’ and giving lectures on skepticism in local schools.
+In 2013 he co-founded and became president of the local south branch of the national Swedish Skeptics’ Association (“Vetenskap och Folkbildning” or VoF).
+In 2014 he was appointed to the national board of VoF, and was elected President in 2018.

 Since 2017 he is also a board member of the European Council of Skeptical Organisations.
 He lives in Malmö in the south of Sweden where he runs the local ‘Skeptics in the Pub’ events, occasionally hosting international speakers as well.
 He has also given several talks at international events and appeared on various other podcasts.